Spacerulerwill/Colourful-Enchanting-Tables/README.md

-# Colourful Enchanting Tables
+# Colourful Enchanting Tables (Fabric 1.21.1)
-A simple 1.21 mod that adds coloured variations of the enchanting table for all of Minecraft's 16 primary colours.
+A  mod that adds coloured variations of the enchanting table for all of Minecraft's 16 primary colours.
 # Links
 * [Modrinth (Fabric)](https://modrinth.com/mod/colourful-enchanting-tables)
 # Images